Blatko1/wgpu-voxel-engine/README.md

 A voxel engine made in Rust with [wgpu-rs](https://github.com/gfx-rs/wgpu) framework.

 Loads chunks super fast with almost no FPS drops!
+> After further inspection I think the multithreading is wrong which could boost the performance.

 Primary goal of this project is to make *procedural terrain generation* similar to Minecraft's terrain generation.